anthonyjgs/Discord-DnD-Bot/README.md

 However, this is evidently a massive undertaking, so for now the project is just to demonstrate a proof of concept.
-Currently you can roll dice using dice notation and create characters (limited by the items, spells, etc., that I have created files for).
+Currently you can roll dice using dice notation (1d20, for example) and create characters (limited by the items, spells, etc., that I have created files for).

 Users can create a character with stats, equipment, traits, spells, etc., and their character is saved into an SQLite3 database.
 While currently very limited,